giulong/spectrum/README.md

 ## About

-Spectrum is a **JUnit 5** and **Selenium 4** framework that aims to simplify the writing of e2e tests providing these features automatically:
+Spectrum is a **JUnit 5** and **Selenium 4** framework that aims to simplify e2e tests development providing these features automatically:

 * **Webdriver** instantiation
-* **Log and html report** generation
+* **Html report** generation
 * **Execution video** generation
 * **Coverage report** generation by reading a **testbook**
 * **Mail/Slack notifications** with reports as attachments

-Spectrum manages all the boilerplate code to get these features, allowing you to focus on test logic.
+Spectrum manages all the boilerplate code to get these features and many more, allowing you to focus on test logic.
 * It is fully configurable via a **declarative yaml file**
 * It provides **out-of-the-box defaults** to let you run tests with no additional configuration